daegalus/dart-base32/README.md

 At the moment, this package does not work client-side as it uses server-side only UInt8Lists.
 I might have to wait till UInt8Arrays and UInt8Lists are merged into 1

 ## Release notes
+v0.0.7
+- Fix for typed_data name change.
+Thanks to the pull requestor for bringing it to my attention and fixing it.

 v0.0.6
 - Fix for language changes.